 In addition, the substantially equal periodic payment rule allows for an early retirement.
 It essentially allows you to withdraw from your retirement accounts for any expense without paying that penalty, so long as you take out the same amount each year for five years.
 A planned early retirement is no reason to pass on the substantial benefits of investing in a retirement account.

-Will the Required Minimum Distributions Push Me into a Higher Tax Bracket?
+Will RMDs Push Me into a Higher Tax Bracket?

-Other investors worry that large required minimum distributions (RMD) after age 72 will push them into a higher tax bracket.
+Other investors worry that large Required Minimum Distributions (RMDs) after age 75 will push them into a higher tax bracket.
 While this is possible for a supersaver, it is a wonderful problem to have.
-The IRS mandates you withdraw a reasonable amount of your tax-deferred money each year, starting at about 4% at age 72 and climbing to about 9% at age 90.
+The IRS mandates you withdraw a reasonable amount of your tax-deferred money each year, starting at about 4% at age 75 and climbing to about 9% at age 90.

-For most people, they will need to withdraw this much or more to provide the income they need each year anyway.
-If you don’t need all of that money to live, it can be reinvested in a taxable account and left to your heirs income-tax-free due to the step-up in basis.
+Most people will need to withdraw this much or more to provide the income they need each year anyway.
+If you don’t need all of that money to live, it can be reinvested in a taxable account and left to your heirs income-tax-free due to the step up in basis.

-For the supersavers, the best solution to this problem IS NOT to avoid contributing to tax-deferred accounts, but to make Roth conversions of some of that money (enough to fill the lower brackets) during late-career and early retirement years.
-Again, a great problem to have.
+For the supersavers, the best solution to this problem IS NOT to avoid contributing to tax-deferred accounts but to make Roth conversions of some of that money (enough to fill the lower brackets) during late-career and early retirement years.
+Again, it'd be a great problem to have.

 But My 401(k) Offers So Few Options

 Some investors worry about the poor investment choices and high fees associated with some employer-provided tax-deferred accounts.
 This problem is rapidly correcting itself as employers are beginning to understand the fiduciary duty they have to their employees.
-Those who didn’t learn fast enough are now learning this lesson in court.
+Those who didn’t learn fast enough have since learned this lesson in court.

 Even if your 401(k) is not ideal, the presence of a potential match and the likely opportunity to transfer it to a better 401(k), an individual 401(k), or even an IRA later still argues strongly to use it for your savings.